Lakewood Bus Accident Lawyers

 If your child was injured or killed in a school bus accident in Washington State, you as their parent have the legal right to bring a personal injury or wrongful death claim on their behalf.
 Generally speaking, for public schools, bus drivers are employees of the school district.
 You may wish to sue the school district, although as a government entity, it may have some special privileges.
 You may also wish to sue other drivers if they were at fault.

-Whatever the specifics of your case, the Lakewood bus accident lawyers of Briggs & Briggs can help you decide how best to handle your school bus injury case.
+Whatever the specifics of your case, the Lakewood bus accident lawyers of The Law Offices of Briggs & Briggs can help you decide how best to handle your school bus injury case.

 Who is responsible for the bus accident?